 Developer mode

-Adding the --devmode argument to the snap installation command will permit full access to system resources but will also report each access when no appropriate interface has been specified.
+argument grants the snap full access to system resources but will also report each access when no appropriate interface has been specified.
 This report is sent to the system log.
+This mode is intended to help snap developers identify the interfaces an application needs.

 This feature allows developers to iterate over their snap, selectively adding interfaces to their application before switching to strict mode after all necessary interfaces have been specified.

 The validity of a snap’s signed assertions will also be checked, linking a snap to its developer and store, but the installation will progress even when the validity cannot be verified.
-In this case, the devmode snap is additionally equivalent to being installed with --dangerous (see above).
+In this case, the devmode snap is additionally equivalent to being installed with --dangerous

 A strictly confined snap running in devmode will generate log and AppArmor profile output associated with the snap, helping snap developers and testers understand access issues and other confinement problems.

-The devmode argument is also a requirement if a snap has been built and published with confinement: devmode in its snapcraft.yaml.
+in its snapcraft.yaml.
 These snaps are built for testing and cannot be released to their respective stable channels.
 See Choosing a security model for further details.

 Additionally, snaps running in development mode will not be updated.
 This is because it’s assumed the snap developer wishes to test, and continue testing, a specific release.
-To update a snap, it will first need to be removed and reinstalled without --devmode.
+To update a snap, it will first need to be removed and reinstalled without --devmode

 Jail mode